Claiming an extra half-rate social welfare payment

-In addition, you must satisfy the social insurance contribution and other conditions for Maternity Benefit, Paternity Benefit, Adoptive Benefit or Health and Safety Benefit.
+In addition, you must satisfy the social insurance contribution and other conditions for Maternity Benefit, Paternity Benefit, Adoptive Benefit, Parent's Benefit, or Health and Safety Benefit.
 If you meet these conditions you will get half the personal rate of payment, with no additional increases for children.

 |Social insurance payment||Half-rate|